VigneshVSV/hololinked/doc/source/examples/server/spectrometer/index.rst

       - `https://localhost:8083/spectrometer/ocean-optics/USB2000-plus/disconnect`

 The paths '/connect' and '/disconnect' are called RPC-style end-points.
 We directly specify a name for the method in the URL, and generally use the POST HTTP request to execute it.

+HTTP defines certain 'verbs' like GET, POST, PUT, DELETE etc. Each verb can be used to mean a certain action at a specified URL (or resource representation), a list of which can be found on Mozilla documentation `here <https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods>`_ .
+In case of `serial_number`, if you wish to retrieve its value, you need to make a GET request at the specified link.
+The browser search bar always executes a GET request which explains the JSON response obtained above with the value of the `serial_number`.
+If you need to change the value of serial_number, you need to make a PUT request at the same URL.
+For execution of methods with arbitrary python logic, it is suggested to use POST method.
-If you have python methods fetching data (say after some computations), feel free to use GET request.
+If there are python methods fetching data (say after some computations), feel free to use GET request method.
+For connect and disconnect, since we do not fetch useful data after running the method, we use the POST method.

-Importantly, ``daqpy`` restricts method execution to one method at a time.
-Even if you define both connect and disconnect methods for remote access, when you execute connect, disconnect cannot be executed & vice-versa.
-This can be overcome only if you execute the method in your own thread.
+Importantly, |module-highlighted| restricts method execution to one method at a time although HTTP Server handle multiple requests at once.
+Even if you define both connect and disconnect methods for remote access, when you execute connect, disconnect cannot be executed even if you try to POST at that URL & vice-versa.
+The request will be queued with a certain timeout (which can also be modified).
+The queuing can be overcome only if you execute the method by threading it with your own logic.

 Now we also define further options for the spectrometer, starting with the integration time.